xieweiAlex/English_Learning/words-review.md

 Chemistry isn't a **litany** of facts. -
 Lack of sleep is a major factor in loss of **libido**. -
 I was vaccinated against **tetanus**. -
-Tony is very **cagey** about his family. -
 The empire had for years been falling into **decadence**. -
-**Engrossed** in his book he forgot the time. -
 The nation's **coffers** are empty. -
-People flying into the city from outside the mainland will be **whisked** there directly, instead of to normal hotels, for at least two weeks of **confinement** and frequent testing.
 For a while, state media suggested that the West’s vaccines were **shoddy** -
 But many people have little sympathy with their **travails** -
 Space **taunts** us because it' always there, it's always visible, it's directly across the cosmic window. -